ceottaki/graphql-api-server-boilerplate/README.md

 4. Initiate git with your new repository in mind
 5. Add your first commit
 6. Install npm packages
-7. Run the project and/or build the site
+7. Run the project and/or build the app

 ### Cloning this repository and removing history